David Parr OBE, DBA(Hon), LLB

 David is also a Board Director on the JV at Sci Tech Daresbury, an internationally recognised Science and Innovation Campus and works across the NW on the science agenda.

-In addition, he sits on the Board of Halton Chamber; and has also been heavily involved with the development of the 3MG multi-modal logistics site at Widnes, the renaissance of the Runcorn Shopping Centre and Widnes Town Centre, Widnes Vikings Rugby League Club, The Brindley Arts Centre (Runcorn) and the Select Security Stadium in Widnes.
+In addition, he sits on the Board of Halton Chamber; and has also been heavily involved with the development of the 3MG and Waterfront sites at Widnes, Manor Park, the renaissance of the Runcorn Shopping Centre, the Runcorn Station Quarter and the development of Widnes Town Centre, Widnes Vikings Rugby League Club, The Brindley Arts Centre (Runcorn) and the Halton Stadium in Widnes.

 As the lead local authority CX in the NW for Children Services, David chairs the North West Children Services Sector Improvement Board and has a keen interest in learning and skills, and the positive development of opportunities for, and the safeguarding of, children and young people.

-David Chairs the Pan-Cheshire CSE Strategy Group and both the Cheshire and the Liverpool City Region Protecting Vulnerable People Boards.
-He also works closely with “Titan” the NW Police response to serious organised crime.
+David Chairs both the Cheshire and the Liverpool City Region Protecting Vulnerable People Boards.
+He also works closely with the NW Police Regional Organised Crime Unit response to serious organised crime and County Lines.

 In January 2018 David agreed to take on the role of leading the “One Halton” integrated place-based transformation of health, social care and well being in Halton.